-The average annual insurance rates for Baltimore are $1,241 for minimum coverage and $2,772 for full coverage, which includes collision and comprehensive.
-Bankrate looked at insurers offering policies in the city at low rates to find the best cheap car insurance in Baltimore.
+The average cost of car insurance for Baltimore is $1,241 for minimum coverage per year and $2,772 for full coverage, which includes collision and comprehensive.
+Bankrate looked at insurers offering policies in the city at low rates to find the best cheap car insurance companies in Baltimore.
 We also provided information surrounding customer service and the range of coverage options and discounts available.

 Best car insurance companies in Baltimore